animeshdebug7/Concrete_Strength_Prediction/README.md

 *   For classification tasks, ensure labels are binary (0/1) before evaluating metrics.

-*   CatBoost models handle categorical features natively and is the best performing

 *   Removed L1 reg. in regression due to it diverging for some reason.

+*   Balancing was Necessary

+*   Boosting models generally perform better

+*   Combining Features improved metrics of almost every model (Regression and Classification)